bigoshunane/bigoshunane/README.md

 ### Hi there 👋 I am Shunane

-Multidisciplinary Data Analyst, Systems and Materials Engineer with passion for condensing large data into a simple to understand story.
-Possess a foundational knowledge of stimuli responsive materials needed to evaluate their structure activity relationships through novel materials characterization techniques.
+Multidisciplinary Data Analyst, with passion for condensing large data into a simple to understand story.
 Adept at working independently and collaborating with teams across multiple functions to take information from a wide variety of sources and effectively breakdown concepts in layman terms to diverse audiences.
-My analytical problem solving abilities combined with strengths in collaborating across diverse groups and willingness to learn new skills collaborating in brand new projects makes me a valuable addition to any team.
-Excited to leverage my skills in the future as part of a fast-paced and quality driven team.
+My analytical problem solving abilities combined with strengths in willingness to learn new skills taking on brand new projects makes me a valuable addition to any team.
+Excited to leverage my skills in the future as part of data-driven team.

 ## Outline of my works are listed below: